Cereceres/sieve-of-eratosthene/README.md

 # sieve-of-eratosthene
-Sieve of Eratosthene to get prime numbers
+Sieve of Eratosthene to get prime numbers.
+Node >= 6 is required.

 # Usage